ASIFA-Hollywood’s Animation Educators Forum Now Accepting Applications for 2019-20 Scholarship

 SELECTION AND NOTIFICATION PROCESSES

 A panel of animation educators and professionals will judge the completed applications.
-Awards will be announced on June 4, 2018.
-All awardees will receive written notification from the AEF Scholarship Committee after June 15, 2018.
+Awards will be announced after June 15, 2019.
+All awardees will receive written notification from the AEF Scholarship Committee after June 15, 2019.
 Information on the status of applications will not be released by email until the awards have been formally announced.

 Members of ASIFA-Hollywood’s Animation Educators Forum Scholarship Committee will stay in touch with the awardees throughout the scholarship year.
 All awardees will be required to provide ASIFA-Hollywood with: